 None at this park.

 Powhatan State Park was the vision of many in the Powhatan County community and several members of the general assembly.
 In 2003, 1,564 acres were transferred from the Department of Juvenile Justice to the Department of Conservation and Recreation for the development of a park.
-It would fill a need in the central Virginia area for a state park with access to the James River and with day and overnight facilities.
-So far, phase I of the park's master plan, written in 2007, is done.
+It is meant to fill a need in central Virginia for a state park with access to the James River and with day-use and overnight facilities.

 Feel like lending nature a hand?
 The Friends of Powhatan State Park is a group of hands-on volunteers dedicated to preserving the park and supporting its mission.
 Membership applications are available through the group or the park office.